rock-core/rock-and-syskit/source/basics/day_to_day.html.md

 amake
 ~~~

+`autoproj disable path/to/package` does the reverse.

 Use `autoproj test list` to see which packages do have a test suite and for
 which packages it is enabled.
-Running `autoproj test disable` disables all test
-suites again.

 Running the tests can either be done using the package's test method, or through
 autoproj by running